Bankrupt Deceased Estates in New South Wales | Civil Lawyers NSW

 When an estate is bankrupt the funeral, testamentary and administrative expenses are the first priority for payment.
 The person who requests the funeral is responsible for paying the account but they are entitled to be reimbursed from the estate.
 Thereafter, secured creditors have rights guaranteed at law to them over goods or land belonging to the debtor and are paid before any unsecured creditors receive payment.

 A bank that holds a mortgage over a property would be an example of this.
 The bank will be paid out under the mortgage before an unsecured creditor.
 If any of the deceased person’s assets have a mortgage or charge over them and they are given specifically by the will to a named beneficiary, those assets go to the named beneficiary subject to that charge or mortgage.
 The beneficiary who receives the asset is responsible for paying out the charge or mortgage.

 After all the assets have been realised, any debts that are left unpaid will die with the person unless they are held jointly with another person or persons or were guaranteed by someone else.
 In those cases, the debts will automatically pass to the surviving co-owner/s or the guarantor.

 Upon a person’s death, some assets are preserved from being used for the payment of any outstanding debts.
 The proceeds of superannuation funds and life insurance policies may not be available to pay debts, except for funeral or testamentary expenses, unless the will or a contract specifically says otherwise.
-The proceeds of these may be distributed by the executor in accordance with the will or the intestacy rules (Life Insurance Act 1995).
-Some Superannuation schemes under government funds are protected by legislation and the protection cannot be revoked by a will.
+The proceeds of these may be distributed by the executor in accordance with the will or the intestacy rules.
+Some superannuation schemes under government funds are protected by legislation and the protection cannot be revoked by a will.